How is it different from JSON? Introduction to YAML starting from

 I'm Mandai, in charge of Wild on the development team.

-When developing an API, most of the communication with the outside world is in JSON, and if you are mainly working with PHP in front-end development or back-end, you will most likely communicate in JSON, which can be converted in one go using built-in functions.
-However, it is also true that there are few opportunities to come into contact with YAML.
+When developing APIs, most communication with the outside world is in JSON, and if you primarily use PHP for front-end development or back-end development, you will probably communicate in JSON, which can be converted in one go using built-in functions, so it is true that you will rarely have an opportunity to come into contact with YAML.

-This time I will summarize YAML, which is easy to understand once you know it.
+This time, I'll summarize YAML, which is easy to understand once you know it

 About YAML

-I'm sure you're familiar with something similar to the term YAML.
+I'm sure you're all familiar with the term YAML, which is similar to

-So your understanding that it is a data format, not a markup language, was correct.
+So my understanding that it is a data format rather than a markup language was correct

 - Map (mapping)